RachWalm/black-jack/README.md

 https://www.w3schools.com/python/gloss_python_join_lists.asp for extend list to add two decks together

+OS clear screen and colours adapted from madlibs

 ## bugs

 Bet when input letter it would return the letter and the eventual number that got validated. needed to put bet as a global variable in the function rathr than try and define it outside using a return